missionpinball/mpf-docs/config/achievement_groups.rst

 enable_events:
 ~~~~~~~~~~~~~~
 One or more sub-entries, either as a list of events, or key/value pairs of
 event names and delay times.
-(See the
+See the
 :doc:`/config/instructions/device_control_events` documentation for details
 on how to enter settings here.

 Default: ``None``

-Events in this list, when posted, cause the achievements in this group to
+Events in this list, when posted, will enable this achievement group.
+This
-switch to their "enabled" states.
-These events will also cause the
-achievements to play the show defined in their ``show_when_enabled:`` setting
+will play the ``show_when_enabled:`` and will post evnets in the
-and to emit (post) events in their ``events_when_enabled:`` settings.
+``events_when_enabled:`` settings.

+This will also check to see if all the member achievements are complete,
+it will check to see if there are no more enabled achievements, and it will
+update the selected achievement.

 disable_events:
 ~~~~~~~~~~~~~~~
 One or more sub-entries, either as a list of events, or key/value pairs of event names and delay times.
-(See the :doc:`/config/instructions/device_control_events` documentation for details on how to enter settings here.
+See the :doc:`/config/instructions/device_control_events` documentation for details on how to enter settings here.